Super-Protocol/docs/testnet/Web UI/metamask.md

    <p align="center"><img src={require('./images/mm-setup-04.png').default}/></p>
    <p align="center"><img src={require('./images/mm-setup-05.png').default}/></p>

-5. Make sure that imported account number is the same that was provided in the Testnet invitation letter.
+5. Make sure that the imported account number is the same as the one that was provided in the Testnet invitation letter.

    <p align="center"><img src={require('./images/mm-setup-06.png').default}/></p>